hyakunin-isshu/hyakunin-isshu/README.md

 # 1. About

 `HyakuninIsshu` is an open-sourced Dart library.</br>
-With `HyakuninIsshu`, you can easily use resources of Hyakun Inisshu on your application.
+With `HyakuninIsshu`, you can easily use resources of Hyakunin Isshu on your application.

 ## 1.1.
 Introduction